Hawaii Handicap Placard

 Anyone in Hawaii parked in a parking spot with a handicap sign for cars must have a handicap parking placard hanging from their rearview mirror.
 If the placard is not visible, the vehicle owner is subject to fines, imprisonment or having their vehicle towed.

 On the other hand, if you happen to see a vehicle with a handicap decal, but the person does not appear to be limited in mobility, you are encouraged to contact law enforcement immediately.
 Handicap parking privilege abuse is taken very seriously in Hawaii and offenders will be prosecuted.

 Parking Pass Requirements

-The requirements for obtaining a handicap parking permit in Hawaii is similar to the requirements in other states.
+The requirements for obtaining a Hawaii handicap placard are similar to the requirements in other states.
 Those requirements include: